nut245/Theoretical-Analysis-of-Forces-on-Materials/README.md

 # Theoretical-Analysis-of-Forces-on-Materials
-A Python project undertaken to complete a physics research report

 The Theoretical Analysis of Forces on Materials Library simulates given materials under tensile stresses, to investigate the capabilities and strengths of materials in a controlled and comparable manner.
 It is made up of modules and files with